Boarders/slick-blog/site/posts/halting2.md

 see that last time's argument was a little loose.
 We showed that if `halt fix-problem` is `true` then `fix-problem` reduces to `bot` but this actually isn't enough, by itself, to get a contradiction.
-What we need to know is that if a term reduces to `bot` then every reduction must be divergent.
+What we need to know is that if a term reduces to `bot` then every no other reduction sequence halts.

 A general lemma encapsulating what we need is as follows:
 ```agda